ConstraintFlow: A DSL for Specification and Verification of Neural Network Analyses: Evaluation

 \subsection{Detecting Unsound Abstract Transformers}

 Using \cf, we can identify unsound abstract transformers.
 We randomly introduce bugs in the existing DNN certifiers.
 The bugs were introduced for all DNN operations and we were able to detect unsoundness in all of them.
-The incorrect transformers are shown in Appendix~\ref{appendix:casestudies}.
-For example, for the new \maxpool transformer introduced in Section~\ref{sec:newdefinitions}, there can be cases where there are more than one neurons in \prev that have equal values for the lower and upper bounds, i.e., $n_1[l] = n_1[u] = n_2[l] = n_2[u]$.
-In such a case, the output of the \argmax construct will be a list with more than one neuron.
-So, to convert the output to a polyhedral expression, one must take the average of the neurons and not the sum.
-Following is an incorrect implementation of the \maxpool transformer, that we can detect.
+These include (i) changing the operations to other operations with similar types of operands, e.g., + to -, max to min, etc., (ii) changing the shape member to another shape member with the same type, e.g., curr[l] to curr[u], (iii) changing function calls to other functions with the same signature, and (iv) changing the neurons, e.g., \prev to \curr, when \prev represents a single neuron.
 The bug-finding times for the incorrect implementations of primitive operations are shown in Table~\ref{table:primitivecertifiers} - column B, while those for composite operations are shown in Table~\ref{table:complexcertifiers} - column B. For \affine, we use $n_{sym} = n_{prev}=2048$, and for \maxpool, $n_{sym} = n_{prev}=10$.
-Similar to the verification times for correct implementations, the bug-finding times are usually less than a second.
+Similar to the verification times for correct implementations, the bug-finding times are usually less than a second for primitive operations.
 For composite operations, the bug-finding times are always less than the verification times because to disprove the query it is sufficient to find one counter-example.
-Note that \cf verification procedure is not complete for \traverse and \solver constructs (Theorem~\ref{completenesstheorem}).
-When \solver or \traverse is used, we separately check the counter-example generated by the verification procedure.